 Soy sauce is the most used ingredient in Korean cooking.
 We use it more than salt!
-In fact, we usually use soy sauce as the base seasoning for most Korean dishes.
-Then top-off with a few shakes of salt… if it still tastes bland.
+In fact, we generally use soy sauce as the base seasoning for Korean dishes.
+Then top-off with a few shakes of salt… only if it still tastes bland.

 Thus, it is worthwhile to invest into a bottle of Korean Soy Sauce.
 And yes, there is a noticeable difference from Chinese, Thai, Vietnamese or other Southeastern Asian soy sauces.
 The only exception is Japanese soy sauce.
 In my opinion, the leading Korean and Japanese Soy sauce taste quite similar.